 Travel To Kyrgyzstan: An Independent Woman’s Guide

-A highlight of Kyrgyzstan was its diversity, the mix of religions and ethnicities providing an unusual culture of tolerance in the region.
+A highlight of travel to Kyrgyzstan was its diversity, the mix of religions and ethnicities providing an unusual culture of tolerance in the region.

 Kyrgyzstan is where you can disconnect from the world, and for a few days, you may feel plunged into a storybook tale of wild horses, cozy yurts, and a nomadic way of life whose survival is very much in question.

-This article details my trip, helps you re-create it if that’s what you would like, and provides detailed information about traveling to Kyrgyzstan, especially if you are solo and over 50.
+This article details the journey, helps you re-create it if that’s what you would like, and provides detailed information about travel to Kyrgyzstan, especially if you are solo and over 50.

 Where is Kyrgyzstan, anyway?